PrashantMohite1/Java/Core-Java-Notes/oops-in-java.md

 2. **Inheritance**: Allows a new class (subclass) to inherit properties and behavior (methods) from an existing class (superclass), promoting code reuse.

-3. **Polymorphism**: Enables objects to be treated as instances of their parent class rather than their actual class, allowing for method overriding and dynamic method binding.
+3. **Polymorphism**: The word polymorphism means having many forms.
+Polymorphism is considered one of the important features of Object-Oriented Programming.
+Polymorphism allows us to perform a single action in different ways.
+In other words,                           polymorphism allows you to define one interface and have multiple implementations.

-4. **Abstraction**: Hides complex implementation details and shows only the necessary features of an object, often through abstract classes and interfaces.
+5. **Abstraction**: Hides complex implementation details and shows only the necessary features of an object, often through abstract classes and interfaces.

 ---------------------------------------